9

-How can loneliness impact mental health?
-We asked our Practice Specialists
+How does loneliness impact mental health?

-The theme for this year’s Mental Health Awareness Week is loneliness.
-The Think Ahead Practice Specialists, our in-house senior social workers with years of experience working across social work and mental health services, shared their thoughts on the real life impacts of isolation on mental health, and how we can better support people to connect with creative and innovative solutions.
+Here Think Ahead’s Practice Specialists, our in-house senior social workers, share their thoughts on the real life implications of isolation on mental health, and how we can better support people to connect with creative and innovative solutions.

 Adella

-Clearly bereavement is a huge thing that can impact the mental health of older people, but physical disabilities or illnesses which might impact their mobility and ability to access things in the community can also dramatically shrink someone’s world.
-The conventional route for services with this sort of person can sometimes feel too transactional, and often ends in a referral to a day centre (although many have now closed) or the offer of a basic care package which often focuses on practical tasks and personal care.
+The conventional route for services to support people dealing with these things can sometimes feel too transactional, and often ends in a referral to a day centre (although many have now closed) or the offer of a basic care package which often focuses on practical tasks and personal care.

 What we try to do as social workers is take a more personalised and creative approach.

-An example from my time in Hackney was a young man who was interested in what he could do to support older adults.
-He was also the compere at a well-known gay nightclub in London.
-Using his skills and networks, he was able to set up an event which was a cross between a live cabaret and afternoon tea, with actors, costumes, entertainment and beautiful food, all reminiscent of their time in the 1950s as younger adults.
-We were able to refer people to a wonderful and unique way of reducing loneliness and promoting connections.
+I once worked with a young man in Hackney who wanted to support older adults.
+He was the compere at a well-known gay nightclub in London and set up an event which was a cross between a live cabaret and afternoon tea, with actors, costumes, entertainment and beautiful food, all reminiscent of the 1950s.
+We were able to refer people to a wonderful and unique offering that reduce loneliness and built connections.

 I think it’s important we’re also able to empower older people in the service process.
 When I was a social care lead in an NHS trust working across older adults mental health services, we had an expert-by-experience group which rapidly grew in size, experience and influence.
 They were able to challenge processes and shape their services, but perhaps just as importantly, share their experiences with each other in a meaningful way through a positive network.